Pometry/Raphtory/CONTRIBUTING.md

 #### Install directly from source

 The following will pull the raphtory repository from git and install the python package from source.
-Note: This requires that you have the rust toolchain installed and python3.10
+Note: This requires that you have the rust toolchain installed and python >= 3.11

     pip install -e 'git+https://github.com/Raphtory/Raphtory.git#egg=raphtory&subdirectory=python'

 #### Build during development

 If you are developing raphtory and want to build & install the python package locally, you can do so with the following command:
-Note: This requires that you have installed python3.10 in either a virtual environment or conda. and have installed the `maturin` python package
+Note: This requires that you have installed python >=3.11 in either a virtual environment or conda. and have installed the `maturin` python package

     make build-all